Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 #### `POST` `/printers/:printer_id`

 Retrieve device configuration only.
-This will not communicate with the device if config is already retrieved on previous connection.
+This will not communicate with the device if all needed data was retrieved on previous request.

 ```shell
 C:> curl http://localhost:8192/printers/DT518315 -d "{ }" -sS | jq